funcionante/makerlab/_docs/specification/specifications.md

 * Add/register and edit equipment’s info and their units.
 * Invite and remove collaborators to projects.
 * Generation of QR codes for unlabeled units (and RJ-45 sockets).
-* Search users/projects/equipment.
+* Search users/projects/equipments.
 * Request and return/release electronic equipment, VLANs and VMs for project development
-* Scanning QR/barcodes of equipment, VLANs (scanning QR code on the socket) and VMs (scanning QR code available in the DML) using the mobile app
+* Scanning QR/barcodes of equipment, VLANs (scanning QR code on the socket) and VMs using the mobile app.
-* Web monitoring of equipment stock and VM’s and VLANs usage
+* Web monitoring of equipment stock and VM’s and VLANs usage.
-* Request new equipment (not existent in DML)
+* Request new equipment (not existent in DML).

 ### Scenarios